EmpioDavion/LunaticModdingAPI/README.md

 **You will need to open the exported project in Unity after exporting to generate all the meta files that will be copied later.**

+## Opening Lunatic

+When you first open the mod template, Unity will ask if you want to start in safe mode.
+Select no/ignore.

+If you are unable to open the project, start in safe mode, then exit safe mode using the button in the top right.

+Script errors will not be able to be fixed in safe mode.

 ## Packages

 You may need to add packages to the LunaticModTemplate project if they are not already in your Unity package cache.